noahm/smx-config-web/README.md

 # SMX Config - Web Edition

+## Introduction

-This is an early WIP for a web-based config tool for StepManiaX stages using WebHID for communication and React for the UI.
+This is a work-in-progress config tool for StepManiaX stages that runs in a web browser.
+It can read debug values from individual sensors and perform a factory reset on a stage.
+It currently _cannot_ write configuration (sensitivity levels, GIFs, etc) to the stage, yet.

+Connect your stage to a desktop/laptop computer, and visit [smx.tools](https://smx.tools/) in Google Chrome, Microsoft Edge, Brave, Vivaldi, etc.

+Our tech stack uses [WebHID](https://developer.chrome.com/docs/capabilities/web-apis/hid-examples) (Chrome-only at the moment) to communicate with the stages.
+React is used for the UI.

 ## Developing